Structured data in Joomla

 <meta itemprop="ratingValue" content="3.5">

-You can see that properties are assigned to the tags, which helps search engines to understand the code.
+You can see that properties are assigned to the tags, which helps search engines understand the code.
 The syntax is standardized according to schema.org.

-How to use microdata in Joomla
+How to use structured data in Joomla

 <dl itemprop="address" itemscope="" itemtype="http://schema.org/PostalAddress">

 <dd><span class="contact-suburb" itemprop="addressLocality">

 Postal code here...